yunshiuan/tomnet-project/benchmark/test_on_human_data/Readme.txt

 #########################################
 Folder description:
-This folder contains analysis on human data.
+(1) This folder contains analysis on human data.
+(2) All python scripts are located in benchmark/temporary_testing_version or benchmark.
+(3) This folder only contains training results as well as a Rscript to convert the format of human data.
 Data source:
 (1) Sign in to server: ssh gibmsadmin@140.112.122.160 (pw: See https://gitlab.com/brain-and-mind-lab/notes-for-bml/bmlab-wiki-home/wikis/server#gibms_server%E6%95%99%E5%AD%B8%E6%96%87%E4%BB%B6)
 (2) Data path: '/var/www/html/bmlab/ai-robo/game/data'